Posted on August 15, 2019 in assault & violent crimes

 The state of Arizona operates under the law of implied consent, which means that individuals who are pulled over on suspicion of DUI will be required to take a blood, breath or urine test upon arrest.
 Assuming that the individual is lawfully arrested by a law enforcement officer who displayed no malicious intent at the time the arrest was made, the driver will be automatically assumed to consent to taking a chemical test.

 Drivers who refuse to take a blood, breath or urine test at the time they are arrested on suspicion of DUI in Arizona will be required to surrender their driver’s license to the law enforcement officer handling their case.
 In consequence, the officer will file a report on the matter, inevitably resulting in state suspension of the driver’s license or permit for no fewer than 12 months; and this is only for first-time offenders.
+In the event that you are pulled over, it’s important to have an experienced Phoenix criminal defense attorney on your side.

 As detailed above, a driver who expressly refuses to submit to a chemical test of his or her intoxication level will be automatically required to submit their license to the arresting officer, at which time the license will be suspended.
 The same consequences can be in store for persons who do not necessarily refuse the test, but fail to expressly agree to its completion.